-- Allergies caused by pollen, especially if the environment is warm and dry.
-This is what causes our eyes to itch, burn, turn red, water up and generally feel irritated.
+- Allergies can be caused by environmental triggers such as pollen, dust mites, mold, or pet dander, especially if the environment is warm and dry.
+This is what causes our eyes to itch, burn, turn red, water up, and generally feel irritated.

-- Keratitis, an inflammation of the cornea.
+- Keratitis is an inflammation of the cornea.
 Infectious keratitis is the most common.
 This is caused by bacteria, viruses, fungi or parasites in the eye, or wearing contacts with poor hygiene.
 Noninfectious keratitis can be caused by minor injury or wearing contact lenses too long.

 - Dry eye syndrome occurs when your eyes produce fewer or lower quality tears to keep the eye’s surface lubricated.
 Dry eye symptoms include a scratchy feeling as if something is in your eye, stinging, burning, eye discharge, or pain and redness.
 Dry Eye Institutes of America™ is a separate clinic within our practice dedicated to the diagnosis and treatment of this common, easily treatable condition.

-- Keratoconus, which causes the middle of the cornea to become thin, bulge outward, and form a rounded cone shape.
+- Keratoconus is caused by a decrease in the protective antioxidants in the cornea, causing the cornea to become thin, bulge outward, and form a rounded cone shape.
 This can result in blurred vision, nearsightedness, astigmatism and increased sensitivity to light.

 - Fuch’s Dystrophy is caused by fluid leaking into the cornea because the endothelial cells have weakened.
 This can result in corneal swelling and vision loss due to excess fluid leaking into the cornea.